Sacramento Tow Hitch Accident Lawyer

 - Design: A trailer hitch design that is defective, such as the one on Jeep Renegades, is proven by showing that the manufacturer could have used a safer one but failed to do so.

 - Manufacturing: Flaws during the manufacturing process can lead to a weakened hitch that cannot perform as intended.
 This is shown by comparing a hitch with a manufacturing flaw with one that is manufactured correctly.

 - Labeling: Defective Labeling may omit danger warnings or instructions.
 Failure to provide adequate labeling can lead to an accident if the hitch is misconnected or used in a way it shouldn’t.

 Additional parties may also be negligent in a trailer hitch accident and be held responsible for collision injuries or fatalities.
 They could include:

 - The driver of the motor vehicle or truck: Most runaway trailer collisions are caused by driver error.
 Ways in which a driver may be at fault include failure to maintain the car or trailer and its components, an improperly secured load, or other negligent actions, including speeding, distracted driving, or others.

 - Bad road maintenance: Government entities such as the county or state are required to properly maintain roadways.
 Roads that are poorly designed or contain hazardous conditions such as potholes can lead to trailer hitch accidents.
 In these cases, an injured person may file a claim against that government agency to recover damages.

 - Cargo: Unbalanced or overweight loads on a trailer can lead to a detached trailer hitch because of the stress placed on the coupling.
 In these cases, the owner of the vehicle pulling the load may be held liable for accident injuries.

 The last thing a motorist expects to see on the roadway is a trailer barreling toward them.
 However, this happens multiple times each year and causes severe injuries and fatalities.
-An experienced lawyer can help you get the compensation you deserve to pay your lost wages, medical bills, and other losses.
+An experienced injury lawyer can help you get the compensation you deserve to pay your lost wages, medical bills, and other losses.
 If you were injured in a trailer hitch accident, call right away before evidence has been lost or covered up.